leichunfeng/MVVMReactiveCocoa/README.md

-# iGitHub iOS App
+# GitBucket iOS App
-This repository contains the source code for the iGitHub iOS app.
+This repository contains the source code for the GitBucket iOS app.